GAMESS - Release Notes

 - IAND, IOR, IEOR

-- GET_ENVINROMENT_VARIABLE
+- GETENVINROMENTVARIABLE

 - FLUSH

-- Instead of C calls MEMGET and MEMREL the static allocatable array is used (defined in FAST_MEMORY in unport.src) with the hack (function get_ptr_addr in unport.src) for pointer arithmetic (Fortran 2003).
+- Instead of C calls MEMGET and MEMREL the static allocatable array is used (defined in FASTMEMORY in unport.src) with the hack (function getptr_addr in unport.src) for pointer arithmetic (Fortran 2003).

 Add --pre